Daniel Bartholomew-Poyser

 His shows have included The Long River, a 2018 performance with Symphony Nova Scotia and folk musician J.P.
 Cormier dedicated to the music of Gordon Lightfoot, and Soul Legends: From Isaac Hayes to Marvin Gaye, a program of soul and rhythm and blues music which he performed with the Nova Scotia Youth Orchestra and the Calgary Philharmonic in 2019.

 Disruptor Conductor, a 2019 television documentary film by Sharon Lewis, profiled Bartholomew-Poyser's work on four shows in 2018: a string quartet performance for prisoners at the Grand Valley Institution for Women; a show with the Toronto Symphony Orchestra designed to accommodate the special needs of children with autism; a show with the San Francisco Symphony which connected classical performance with African music by incorporating African drumming performed by Magatte Sow; and "Thorgy and the Thorchestra", a show centred around LGBTQ and drag culture starring drag performer and classical violinist Thorgy Thor.
 The film was broadcast by CBC Television on September 5, 2019, as an episode of CBC Docs POV.

 Since 2021, he has been the host of Centre Stage, a weekend classical music program on the CBC Music radio network.

+He has also been acting as current conductor for the Toronto Symphony Orchestra doing many concerts for school concerts and the TSO's relaxed concerts for children and those with Autism.

+It is noted that Bartholomew-Poyser will become the music director of the National Youth Orchestra of Canada and Chef principal inveté at L'ensemble obiora à Montréal.